EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

   `org.nagios.CloudBDII-Check`): Basic TCP checks for services.
 - VM Marketplace probe (`eu.egi.cloud.AppDB-Update`): gets a predetermined image list from AppDB and checks its update interval.
-- Perun probe (`eu.egi.cloud.Perun-Check`): connects to the server and checks the status by using internal Perun interface
+- PERUN probe (`eu.egi.cloud.Perun-Check`): connects to the server and checks the status by using internal PERUN interface.

 ## Roadmap